malichao/Coding-Practice/FibonacciBuzzFizzPrime/readme.md

 ##Build

-The program is built in Eclipse with Cygwin and GCC 5.3.0, and with flag -std=c++0x.If you try to compile the code on Windos with eclipse please configure accordingly.
+The program is built in Eclipse with Cygwin and GCC 5.3.0, and with flag -std=c++0x.If you try to compile the code on Windows with eclipse please configure accordingly.

 ##Run

-There are two ways to run the program,either calling it without and argument and the program will run with defult number 94,which is the number that causes overflow.Or Calling it with a number as arugument and the program generates the corresponding series.
+There are two ways to run the program,either calling it without any argument and the program will run with default number 94,which is the number that causes overflow.Or Calling it with a number as argument and the program generates the corresponding series.
-Here is the defult output:
+Here is the default output:

 	Generating Fibonacci for n= 94
 	f(0)	0		0